DEBARGHYA4469/algorithm-lib/others/classical_ideas.md

 b.
 Given any arrangement, 10000(11)10001101, however you change the state the ones remain paired.
 Continuing the same logic, pair all the 1s possible.
 Eg. 10000(11)1000(11)01.
 So it is effectively only the pairs that move.

 c.
-So let there be x number of pairs. n - 2x fixed places.
-Stars Bars problem.
+So let there be x number of pairs. "xxx1xxx" same as "xx1xxxx".
+So only 0 are real separators.
-   X stars and (n-2X) bars.